LiPinghai/version-plugin/README.md

 npm install version-plugin -D
 ```

-Then add the loader and the plugin to your webpack config.
+Then add the plugin to your webpack config.
 For example:

 **webpack.config.js**
 ```